kayvanx/xc-forensic-toolkit/README.md

 This workflow first finds the top malicious IPs and then counts the WAF actions associated with them.
 This is great for showing how Malicious User Mitigation (MUM) enhances WAF.

 1.  **First Query (`./queries/step1_get_top_malicious_ips.json`)**: Finds top `SRC_IP` with `malicious_user_sec_event`.
-2.  **Second Query (`./queries/step2_count_waf_actions.json`)**: Takes the IPs and gets a summary of actions by other security layers, showing how aproximately many security events could have been blocked if MUD was in mitigation mode.
+2.  **Second Query (`./queries/step2_count_waf_actions.json`)**: This step uses the malicious IPs to get a summary of WAF and other security layers actions, quantifying how many additional security events would have been blocked if MUD was in mitigation mode.

 **Run the command:**